julpod/filter-collections/README.md

 ```
 **template**: (optional) a valid template name where to attach package helpers.
 If not specified, you are still capable of using package methods manually.

+Then in your html you will have available **fcResults** helper to iterate for:

 ```html
 <table>
 ...